 Shared Mission

-Parents affirm their support of NLA’s mission to educate students through a biblical worldview and nurture faith at home and school.
+Parents affirm their support of NLA’s mission to educate students spiritually, academically, socially, and physically through a biblical worldview and nurture faith at home and school.

 Active Communication